arkgp/rock-paper-scissors/README.md

 Very simple game of rock, paper, scissors to practice the basics of Javascript.

-The game is played in 5 rounds against the computer.
-A prompt is used to query the player for their chosen hand.

-At the end of the 5 rounds, the winner is displayed along with the number of points of the player and the computer.
+The game is won if the player can win 5 rounds before the computer.
+Once the game is over, the winner is displayed along with the number of points of the player and the computer.

-It does not currently have an interface so the results are displayed in the console.
+The no-ui.js file should be ignored.
+It's there to preserve the original code and see how the project evolved.